 Promoting Employment and Advancement of Foreign Employees

-Yamaha Corporation had 41 foreign employees working in the company as of March 1, 2017 (annual trends are shown on the Social Data page.
+Yamaha Corporation had 41 foreign employees working in the company as of March 1, 2018..
 In order to enhance the roles of diverse personnel regardless of nationality, we set a numerical target for hiring new graduates from foreign countries and provide information on our English website.

 As a company that engages in businesses in countries around the world, the Yamaha Group appoints local personnel from each base to important posts within the Group.
 In April 2015, Yamaha Music Europe, our regional sales company in Europe, hired a German president for the first time.
+In April 2018, Yamaha Corporation of America, our American headquarters, hired a local president as well.
 Additionally, we hired local presidents at five overseas companies that we welcomed into the Yamaha Group through acquisitions.
+In doing so, we have been promoting the utilization of diverse personnel across the globe.

 Establishing Employment Extension and Rehiring Programs